 1 - Add apple cider, cranberry juice, brown sugar, cinnamon, ground cloves, cinnamon sticks and sliced fruit to a crock pot that holds at least 6 quarts.

-2 – Set the slow cooker on low and simmer for 4 to 6 hours until fruit and spices have mulled and the cranberries have popped open.
+2 - Set the slow cooker on low and simmer for 4 to 6 hours until fruit and spices have mulled and the cranberries have popped open.
+If cooking on the stovetop, bring mixture to a boil in a large pot and set on simmer for 1 hour until ready to serve.

 To 'mull' means to add spices to a beverage, then heat and sweeten it up to create a different flavor.
 When adding cinnamon, cloves and fruit to apple cider, it creates a mulled beverage.